rarimo/rarime-android-app/README.md

 ## License

-RariMe is available under the MIT license.
+Rarimo App is available under the MIT license.
 See the [LICENSE](/LICENSE) file for more info.